 Iceploration returned on February 14, 2016, later than normal due to a renovation of Moroccan Palace Theater.
 The season ran through November 6, closing out the year with 5,077 performances.

-In early 2017, rumors began that the show would be closing soon.
+In early 2017, rumors that the show would be closing soon began to circulate.
 The official announcement came on January 26 from the park that the show would be closing in April.
 The final performances were held on Sunday, April 23.
+At its closing, it was reported Iceploration tallied 5,390 performances total.

 Additional details and images of the Iceploration will be added in the future.